energycircle/ecdpanopoly-drops-7/profiles/ecdpanopoly/libraries/Leaflet.draw/README.md

 map.addControl(drawControl);
 ````

 The key here is the `featureGroup` option.
 This tells the plugin which `FeatureGroup` contains the layers that should be editable.
+The featureGroup can contain 0 or more features with geometry types `Point`, `LineString`, and `Polygon`.  **Leaflet.draw does not work with multigeometry features such as `MultiPoint`, `MultiLineString`, `MultiPolygon`, or `GeometryCollection`.**  If you need to add multigeometry features to the draw plugin, convert them to a FeatureCollection of non-multigeometries (`Point`s, `LineString`s, or `Polygon`s).

 ### Events